Features How It Works Privacy Ingredients Support

 Safe as Used (2022)

 CIR assessed Panthenol, Pantothenic Acid, and 5 derivatives.
-Safe at reported concentrations up to 5.3% in leave-on products.
+Maximum reported industry concentration: 5.3% in leave-on products (observed usage, not a regulatory limit).
 Low potential for systemic toxicity.
-Functions as humectant, skin conditioner, and hair conditioner.
+CosIng functions: humectant, skin conditioning, solvent.
+Also used as hair conditioning agent.

 EU Regulation